-Newzik offers the option to pre-visualize the first part of the next page and the last part of the previous page at the same time.
-This way, you will never be surprised by a challenging page turn.
+Newzik offers the option to pre-visualize the first part of the following page and the last part of the previous page at the same time.
+This way, you will never be unpleasantly surprised by a challenging page turn.

-In Newzik, you can choose to display two pages in landscape mode.
-In extreme situations, if you feel that the display is too small for you, do not forget that you can always use a larger screen connected to your iPad!
+In Newzik, you can choose to display two pages simultaneously via landscape mode.
+In extreme situations, if you feel that the display is not quite large enough, remember that you can always use a larger screen connected to your iPad!